 I get up early to paint.
 It started as a way to orient myself around the working day, but now it has become habit.
 My small studio has a single window that frames the clouds outside.
-In this rented cell, I feel at home.
 It is my space and a place I can be myself.
-I put on my headphones and fall into music, thinking about a measure of humanity that is abstract, mad and pervasive.
-A need for companionship.
+I put on my headphones and think about a need for companionship.
 A need for space.
 A need for respect.
 Work in call centres, work in restaurants, in warehouses, building sites, art galleries.
 A friend who puts their arm around another‘s shoulder.
 Tense exchanges between colleagues.
 Sex and desire.
 A lot about love and a lot about death.
 I look at the dynamic between the two characters in the image.
 I think about the expression on an ice-cream seller’s face at the weekend.
 I wonder what must have put him at such odds with the gifted happiness of his occupation.
 I am on a train home watching an old man pull a beer from his bag and take a sip.
 A rolled cigarette is tucked behind his ear.
 It is yesterday, and I am hanging the work of another artist in the home of a collector.
 The place is a maze of creativity and history, organised around a single personality.
-I am scared to sneeze, but I hope I can make them happy.
+I hope I can make them happy.
 I am in a board room and I am wearing the suit that I was born to wear.
 I have fulfilled my potential, an example for my social class to aspire to, but I have lost myself in the process.

 I look outside at the Euclidean Berlin cityscape but disappear into the forests and the fields where I grew up, the racecourses where I used to hang out and drink, the hard pebbled beaches on the South coast of England.
-I am not nostalgic but the depths of my past are part of this story.
-I am trying to focus, to boil it down to the sediment in a single image.
+I am not nostalgic but my past is part of this story.
+I am trying to boil it down to the sediment in a single image.
 As I do, I connect with artists and a history that has come before me.
-William Blake, Otto Dix, Modersohn Becker, Gustav Courbet, Phillip Guston, Fra Angelico, the list goes on.
-I know that I am in good company.
+I know I am in good company

 To find out more about s-l-i-c-e and the upcoming program please visit: